liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/05-using-lcs/01-intro.markdown

     notification emails when specific events occur in your LCS projects.

 -   [**Managing Liferay DXP Subscriptions:**](/docs/7-2/deploy/-/knowledge_base/d/managing-liferay-dxp-subscriptions)
-    Learn how to view and manage your @product@ subscriptions for the servers in your LCS project.
+    Learn how to view and manage your @sharepoint@ subscriptions for the servers in your LCS project.

 -   [**Understanding Environment Tokens:**](/docs/7-2/deploy/-/knowledge_base/d/understanding-environment-tokens)